dominikdolancic/levity-task/README.md

 # levity-task
-Task for Levity using temporal and Open AI
+Task for Levity using Temporal and OpenAI